Azure/azure-functions-iothub-extension/README.md

   * Set Device Twin: output binding that updates desired properties of specified device from Azure Functions
   * Get Device Twin: input binding that gets device twin of the specified device once the Function's trigger is fired

+#### Current Status

+This extension is still in the prototype phase and has not been published to NuGet.
+If you need to process IOT Hub messages with Azure Functions, the currently supported method is documented [here](https://docs.microsoft.com/en-us/samples/azure-samples/functions-js-iot-hub-processing/processing-data-from-iot-hub-with-azure-functions/).

 #### Example

 ##### Cloud to Device